Close up of a scale insect

 Term applies to small insect of the order Hemiptera, suborder Sternorrhyncha.
 There are currently around 8000 known species of scale insects.

 Scale are small sap-sucking insects.
-Many look like the scale of a fish or lizard, while others can even appear fluffy.
+Many look like the scale of a fish or lizard, while others are fluffy.
 The scale insects that most gardeners are familiar with are the adult females.
-The adults are generally immobile and are permanently attached to the plant that they are sucking the sap from.
-Scale feeding on a plant can affect the vigour and also produce honeydew.

 Healthy plants are less likely to suffer from insects like scale.
-Feed plants regularly, do what you can to improve the soil and make sure that plants are well watered.
+Feed plants regularly and ensure that they are getting adequate water.

 If possible spray in the evening to reduce harm to the beneficial insects in your garden.